Banishing the boring webinar by using interactivity and drama in Zoom or Teams training.

-Most rooms are just not big enough to enable face-to-face socially distanced training.
 So – how do we get the same value out of an online training experience as we do with face-to-face training?

 The main problem with the webinar format is the limited scope for interaction between delegates and trainer.
 Nelson Training have been working with a major NHS Trust and several UK Government Departments to find ways of getting as close to a face-to-face experience using Zoom.

-Using interactive drama in Zoom
+Using interactive drama in Teams

 Drama-based training typically involves actors creating a scenario.
 Delegates then interact with the actors, in role, to question their actions and suggest how they might handle things better.